Metalnem/mijailovic.net/_drafts/2017-06-06-removing-zinio-drm.md

 Documentation for *GetPage* says it returns *PdfObject*, not *PdfPage*, but there is another function called *GetPageAsPdfPage* that actually returns *PdfPage*.
 Well, that is a very confusing API, but let's try it.
-But now *AddPage* call couldn't compile, because it only accepts a *PdfObject* and not a *PdfPage*.
+Now *AddPage* call couldn't compile, because it only accepts a *PdfObject* and not a *PdfPage*.
 How to get the *PdfObject* out of the *PdfPage*?
 Obviously, by trying each available method until the program compiles!
 Calling *GetPageAsIndirectObject* did the job, whatever indirect object was.
-The program was still doing the same thing, but now I had a richer API for manipulating the page.
 I started looking through autocompletion suggestions and found a field called *Annots*.
 Let's set it to null!
 My final code looked like this: